asmodeus812/nvim-fuzzymatch/README.md

 cursor position in the prompt, after the primary action has executed (i.e after moving the prompt cursor, the callback will be invoked with the current cursor position in the prompt, similarly for the preview related actions as well).

-Below is a list of the built-in actions that the Select module exposes for use, by the users, you can bind these however you see fit, directly to the `actions` property or with a `Select.action` binding to make use of the callback mechanism that they provide, mentioned above.
-Some like the `close_view, noop_select and default_select` can be used to be the primary entry points for new custom user actions.

 ```lua
 -- General actions
 Select.close_view